Harvey Guzzini Clear Pendant Lamp

 Manufacturer: Harvey Guzzini, via Mariano Guzzini, 37.
 62019, Recanati, Italy, today named iGuzzini.

-Other versions: There are 2 versions of this lamp.
+Other versions: The Harvey Guzzini Clear pendant lamp exists in 2 versions.
 The Clear pendant lamp in acrylic as described above, and the bigger Nube pendant lamp 58 x 30 cm (22.83 x 11.81”).
-The diffuser of the Nube is always made in opaque glass.
+The diffuser of the Nube is always made in white opal glass.
 Made in white, orange and probably some other colours.
-The Nube has a slightly different form as you can see on the diagram on the left.
+The Nube has a slightly different form as you can see in the diagram/scheme with the dimensions.
 Nube = cloud.

 Luigi Massoni was born in Milan, Italy on January 22nd 1930.
 He was an architect and designer.
 For some thirty years, Massoni also worked as a freelance journalist and editor.
 He lived in Recanati, near Milan were he died in 2013.